ynuwenhof/vpx-encode/record-screen/README.md

 ## Video Format

-The video is stored as a WebM file, using the VP9 and Opus codecs.
+The video is stored as a WebM file.

 ## Contributing